 b.
-For both age--restricted and general occupancy projects: Greater than or equal to 10% but fewer than 100up to 25% of all units are reserved for households that include a household member who is intellectually disabled, physically disabled, people suffering from severe mental illness (must also participate in the 811 program) a veteran or areis homeless or at imminent risk of homelessness immediately prior to tenancy and be identified as needing services to maintain housing. -Service requirements are the same as those specified in 3a above.
+For both age-restricted and general occupancy projects: Greater than or equal to 10% up to 25% of all units are reserved for households that include a household member who is intellectually disabled, physically disabled, people suffering from severe mental illness (must also participate in the 811 program) a veteran or is homeless or at imminent risk of homelessness immediately prior to tenancy and be identified as needing services to maintain housing.
+Service requirements are the same as those specified in 3a above.

 4. Service Enriched Housing for Age Restricted Units Contracting with a VNA/homecare agency to provide onsite health clinics at no cost to residents (although Medicare and other insurances may be billed for services) for a minimum of ten years from initial occupancy.
 Health clinics may include, but are not limited to flu shots, blood pressure, cholesterol and diabetes screening, and foot care.
 Clinics must be provided by a licensed healthcare professional.
 A minimum of 1/16 hour, per unit, per month is required to be provided no less frequently than bi-monthly.
-Onsite health clinics cannot be used to meet Threshold Requirements for Service Coordination per HFA÷ 109.06.H and Appendix I. Sponsors who fail to fulfill tenant service enrichment commitments will be penalized five points (adjusted proportionally to the total points possible for any particular year) in the "Developer Experience" scoring section for all future project applications for a period of five years after the deficiency is cited by the Authority.
+Onsite health clinics cannot be used to meet Threshold Requirements for Service Coordination per HFA 109.06.H and Appendix I. Sponsors who fail to fulfill tenant service enrichment commitments will be penalized five points (adjusted proportionally to the total points possible for any particular year) in the "Developer Experience" scoring section for all future project applications for a period of five years after the deficiency is cited by the Authority.

-5.-Community Based Supported Housing/Existing Rental Housing Properties - 811 Project Rental Assistance Program
+5. Community Based Supported Housing/Existing Rental Housing Properties - 811 Project Rental Assistance Program

-Developer/owners willing to commit, existing units(2) through a formal memorandum of understanding (MOU) with the State of New Hampshire and NHHFA, to make existing qualifying units(4) available for community based housing for persons with disabilities, as defined in the Settlement Agreement approved 2/12/14 (http://www.drenh.org/proposedSettlementAgreementMH.pdf), and agree to enter into a section Section 811 Project Rental Assistance Contractcontract with NHHFAthe Authority for the units committed, will.
+Developer/owners willing to commit existing units(2) through a formal memorandum of understanding (MOU) with the State of New Hampshire and agree to enter into a Section 811 Project Rental Assistance contract with the Authority for the units committed.
 The MOU executed by the sponsor must be submitted with the application to receive points towards new projects being proposed in the Rental Production Program.
 The project cannot be located within the Federal Emergency Management Agency (FEMA) 500-year floodplain.